 Ghostface: What’s your favorite scary movie?

-I have a few favorites, but Scream and its immediate sequel are definitely in my top ten.
+I have a few favorite horror pics, but Scream and its immediate sequel are definitely in my top ten.
 Kevin Williamson wrote a tremendous script and Wes Craven perfectly captures the comic tone even when the film is at its most tense.
 The plot is simple and could describe dozens of other slasher flicks.
 A group of high schoolers, led by Sidney Prescott (Campbell), are terrorized in their small town in California by a masked killer (Ghostface).
 What made Scream fresh nearly 25 years ago, and what makes it so much fun to this day is that the characters have seen their share of horror movies.
 They know all the clichés.
 In turn, every element of Scream is better than its peers.
 The dialogue is better than your typical slasher.
 The actors are better, and Craven, who made his fame in the horror genre, creates his best film.
 The opening sequence, specifically, known by most film buffs, is a tour de force.
 The way Craven uses constant movement, space, and that house with its over-large windows is unbearably suspenseful.

 -Walter Tyrone Howard-